 Trading Hours: Mon-Wed 4pm-10pm Thur 12pm-10pm Fri-Sat 12pm-12am Sun 12am-10pm

-If you’re looking for somewhere a little more multicultural for you late night feed in Sydney, you should try dropping in to Arisun.
-A family owned business (that’s been in operation since 1942, so you know they’re doing something right), Arisun is traditionally a Korean food restaurant, with influences from Chinese and Japanese cuisine.
-This means that you can have the best mix of all these cuisines on the one plate, as found in their famous Korean fried chicken, signature black bean noodles and wide variety of smoke grilled meats.
+If you’re looking for somewhere a little more multicultural for you late-night feed in Sydney, you should try dropping into Arisun.
+A family-owned business (that’s been in operation since 1942, so you know they’re doing something right), Arisun is traditionally a Korean food restaurant, with influences from Chinese and Japanese cuisine.
+This means that you can have the best mix of all these cuisines on the one plate, as found in their famous Korean fried chicken, signature black bean noodles, and a wide variety of smoke-grilled meats.
 Enjoy your meal with friends, family, or just by yourself, as a mix of K-pop and current hits play around the restaurant, further demonstrating Arisun’s great mix of culture and representation.
-If you need to be eating your late night food on the run, to catch that last train perhaps, you can get one of Arisun’s bento boxes to go, with options of miso glazed salmon, kimchi pork fried rice and even hamburg bento.
+If you need to be eating your late-night food on the run, to catch that last train perhaps, you can get one of Arisun’s bento boxes to go, with options of miso glazed salmon, kimchi pork fried rice, and even hamburg bento.

 Address: Shop 35/1 Dixon St, Haymarket NSW 2000